Competition Makeup Made Easy

 Take your time, and apply your foundation not only over your face, but over your jawline, ears, and blend well around the hairline and brows.
 Again, blend well!

 Once you’ve achieved an even complexion, use a slightly moistened cosmetic sponge to blend everything out even further.

 Even if you never wear foundation in your every day life, you’ll want to add some color to your face for the stage.
 Now, don’t forget, you’ll look washed out if you don’t wear brighter colors, so while you don’t want any neon pinks, you do want a pretty pink highlighting the apple of your cheek and a nice, peachy, darker bronze color right beneath your cheekbones.

 Even if you feel like you’re wearing a whole lot of makeup, as long as you don’t look like a clown, you’ll probably be good to go.
 In fact, you want to look a bit too intense or “unnatural” in daylight in order to look really good on stage.

 Remember to use a light hand when applying your blush, just as with the foundation.
 Once you’re done, sweep a translucent powder all over your face to set it all in place.
 Now that your complexion’s looking flawless and healthy, let’s move on to the eyes…

-Let's Work Together & Help You Hit All Your Fitness Goals!!
+Let's Work Together 1-ON-1 & Help You Hit All Your Fitness Goals!!

 You’ll want to create a smokey, well defined eye makeup look, and shadow is a big part of that.
 You’ll want to use a few different colors, ranging from pale to dark, layering them on top of one another (please don’t skip the layering steps, as it’ll look patchy, not smooth with dark shadow).
 Using a crease-proof base may be a good idea, but if you don’t have one, just put a bit of foundation on your lids, follow that with a layer of light brown foundation across your entire lid.